-Combat is not all too disimilar from DnD and thus ALL roleplaying combat.
+Combat is not all too dissimilar from DnD and thus ALL roleplaying combat.
 Battle takes place in 10 second rounds, with the highest initiative STAT taking precedence.
 There is no random nonsense in WHF.
 You are either fast or you are slow.

 It goes without saying that there are the expected bonuses and penalties for charging, having the high ground, fighting from cover, unarmed and, very interestingly, when one is “winning.”
 In any battle between two sides, the character that causes the most damage in a round has “won” that round and gets a +10 on his attack rolls the next round, thereby allowing him to press his advantage.
 It also goes without saying that falling prone or getting grappled is very unhealthy and involves automatic hits causing double damage, which puts you out of the fight rather fucking quickly.
-Simple and effective grappling and stunning rules (or bopping on the head rules if you will) are of course provided, with the neccesary penalties to make it situationally effective only.
+Simple and effective grappling and stunning rules (or bopping on the head rules if you will) are of course provided, with the necessary penalties to make it situationally effective only.

 Damage in Warhammer Fantasy is kind of neat.

-After all this talk of horrific injury, we end with a segment on recovering wounds.
+After all this talk of horrific injury, we end with a segment on recovering injury.
 If your character has more then 2 wounds he is considered lightly wounded and will recover naturally (medical attention helps).
 Heavily wounded characters (less then 2 wounds but no critical hits) need medical attention before they can begin to heal normally.
 Character that have taken critical hits generally need medical attention so they live long enough to be carted off to someone with the very rare Surgeon skill, from whence the cutting and the sawing may begin.
-Having a character with the Treat Wounds skill in your party is absolutely vital to the party’s long term and even short term survival, and is by far the most reliable source of healing in the relatively low magic world (compared to DnD) of Warhammer Fantasy.
+Having a character with the Treat Wounds skill in your party is absolutely vital to the party’s long term and even short term survival, and is by far the most reliable source of healing in the relatively low magic world of Warhammer Fantasy.

 Addendum: I must comment on the shitty placement of the weapon tables and the fact that special rules for certain weapons are sometimes not mentioned in the description of the weapon.
 It’s a mess.
 Also, why are black powder weapons so fucking gay?
-At least give them some sort of armour-piercing rule or something.
+At least give them some sort of armor-piercing rule or something.
 As written, the bow is superior in every aspect to the pistol, making its utilization a viable choice only for die-hard emulationists, would-be pirates or extremely stupid fuckers.

-* = Yes it fucking does.
+1 = Yes it fucking does.
 Each point of armour increases the spell point cost of a spell by 2.
 Spellcasting while fully armoured is prohibitively inefficient.